跳到主要内容

 Healthchecks (Terminus)

-As an example, if your web server uses MongoDB to store its data, it would be crucial information whether MongoDB is still up and running.
+As an example, if your web server uses MongoDB to store its data, it would be vital information whether MongoDB is still up and running.
 In that case, you can make use of the MongooseHealthIndicator.
 If configured correctly - more on that later - your health check address will return a healthy or unhealthy HTTP status code, depending on whether MongoDB is running.

 Getting started